bkryzz/modcel/README.md

 at OpenMP parallelization.

 ----- VERSION 2.4 included the <a href="https://github.com/julesghub/FEM2D">FEM2D Navier-Stokes solver</a> by
       J. Burkard to describe fluid flow in capillaries and ducts.
+In the most recent version this part has been now superseded by the multigrid class and the related solvers.

------ VERSION 2.4.2 opened to compatibility with <a href="https://github.com/opencor/opencor">OpenCOR</a> chemical models according to CellML standards.
+----- VERSION 2.4.2 opened to compatibility with <a href="https://github.com/opencor/opencor">OpenCOR</a> chemical models according to CellML scripting.
+We plan to include a more general parser to read more different format (e.g. from COPASI).

 ----- Starting with version >2.5 the model has turned yet more general: